Keyboard shortcuts

 1. Construct the URL http://<domain>/.well-known/acme-challenge/<token>.

-3. Check that the response status is 2xx.
+6. Check that the final response status is 2xx.

 Error mapping: